 A home or commercial property purchase is a major financial investment.
 At The Williams Firm, P.C., we help ensure that purchases and sales of real estate go smoothly.
 Every real estate transaction begins with a contract.
 We can draft the purchase and sale agreement for you, or review your contract if it was prepared by a realtor to ensure that the terms are clear and your interests are protected.

 Performing title searches and clearings

-When you are buying a home or business property, you want to be sure that the seller has the right to sell it and that there are no encumbrances on the title that could prevent you from finalizing the sale.
+When you are buying a home or business property, you want to be sure that the seller has the right to sell it and that there are no encumbrances on the title that could prevent you from finalizing the sale or transferring the property in the future.
 An encumbrance may be a lien or other claim another party has on the property.
-Our law firm performs title searches and works to clear titles when needed.
+Our law firm works to clear title encumbrances when needed.